HedvigS/UD_complexity/README.md

     Please note that the Glottolog, Grambank and google-research/url-nlp's data is further wrangled in the scripts above (ValueTable and LanguageTable are combined, dialects are merged etc).
 Therefore, we recommend executing the scripts for fetching and wrangling.

 ## Overview of scripts
 All scripts are found in the directory `code`, which should also be set as the working directory for executing the code.
 Below is a brief description of the scripts organised by steps in the analysis workflow.
-We expect that you are working within on R-session, be that via a terminal or Rstudio.
-You can also run all the necessary code by just sourcing the script `00_run_all.R`.
+We expect that you are working within one R-session, be that via a terminal or Rstudio, and start each session by executing ` code/01_requirements.R` so that all packages are set up.
+You can also run all the necessary code by sourcing the script `00_run_all.R`.

  ```
  #setting up packages, output directories etc